rzfeeser/ansible-custom-modules-pokeapi/README.md

 - Use `ansible-runner` to run a playbook containing references to the `rzfeeser.pokeapi` collection - `ansible-runner run --process-isolation --process-isolation-executable docker --container-image registry.gitlab.com/rzfeeser/ansible-execution-environments/pokeapi-ee -p playbook_to_run.yml .`

+##### About the Author
+I'm an consultant and technology trainer focusing on Ansible, Python, AWX/Tower/AAP, Terraform, Go, Azure, 5G and core telecom communications.
+If you're interested in discussing a consulting or training project, feel free to reach out.